Computing and Mathematical Sciences

 - Students who qualify are informed to register at the new student’s conference and can pick up an application from the administrative assistance of the Department of Mathematical Sciences.

-- Students with under 3.3 GPA in Mathematics but high enough Cumulative GPA to be over 3.4 at the end of semester are placed on probation at the end of the semester for one semester and are removed from the program if they are under 3.3 GPA in Mathematics for a second consecutive semester.
+- Students with under 3.3 GPA in Mathematics but high enough Cumulative GPA to be over 3.4 at the end of the semester are placed on probation at the end of the semester for one semester and are removed from the program if they are under 3.3 GPA in Mathematics for a second consecutive semester.

 - Students must take at least four honored courses 3000-level and above.